Coronavirus: Residents of 72 houses in Delhi quarantined after food delivery agent tests positive

 The company added that all the co-workers of the affected employee have tested negative.

-Delhi has recorded 1,578 coronavirus cases and 32 deaths, according to the health ministry data.
+Delhi has recorded 1,578 coronavirus cases and 32 deaths so far, according to the health ministry data.